parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 .
 ├── node_modules/
 │   └── ...
-├── src/
-│   └── hello-universe.md
-│   └── jamming-to-gravitational-waves.md
-│   └── about.md
-├── layout/
+├── layouts/
 │   └── index.html
 │   └── articles.html
 │   └── reviews.html
 │   └── partials/
 │      └── footer.html
 │      └── header.html
+├── src/
+│   └── articles/
+│      └── hello-universe.md
+│      └── spooky action.md
+│   └── about.md
+├── public/
+│   └── about-tara-himmels/
+│      └── index.html
+│   └── hello-world/
+│      └── index.html
+│   └── spooky-action/
+│      └── index.html
 ├── build.js
 └── package.json
 ```

+As you can see, the `/public` folder now represents every page as a folder with its own `index.html` file.

 ## Watching, (local) serving and drafts

 You'd probably want to preview your articles before you publish them.
 You could, of course, open the generated `index.html` in your browser and reload your page everytime you change something, or you could have live preview.

 To do this, Metalsmith would need to *watch* your folder and rebuild any files in which it detects changes and *serve* these pages with its own little webserver.
 Thankfully, Metalsmih comes with a pair of plugins that do just this: `metalsmith-watch` and `metalsmith-serve`.

 Start by installing them:

 ```
 $ npm install metalsmith-watch --save
-$ npm install metalsmith-draft --save
+$ npm install metalsmith-serve --save
 ```

 Setting them up is super easy.
 Open your `build.js` file and first *require* these plugins:

 ```
-var serve             = require('metalsmith-serve'),
+var serve = require('metalsmith-serve');
-var watch             = require'metalsmith-watch');
+var watch = require('metalsmith-watch');
 ```

 Then just add them to your workflow around the end, right before the `build()` function: